-Beginning in the 2015 hunting season, cougar season dates were extended through April 30.
-However, to hunt cougars after March 31 in a unit open for cougar harvest, hunters need to purchase a 2020 hunting license and cougar tag.
+Beginning in 2015, cougar season dates were extended through April 30.
+However, to hunt cougars after March 31 in a unit open for cougar harvest, hunters need to purchase a 2023 hunting license and cougar tag.
 Harvest numbers are examined starting January 1 and any hunt area that meets or exceeds the harvest guideline may be closed.
 Hunting cougar after December 31 requires first confirming that the cougar season is open in the intended hunt area by calling 1-866-364-4868.
 Harvest guidelines for each hunt area located in District 1 are provided in Table 4.
-All hunters must report their kills via the cougar hotline within 72 hours (1-866-364-4868, press 3 after greeting), and kills must be sealed by WDFW within five days.
+Starting January 1, all hunters must report their kills via the cougar hotline within 72 hours (1-866-364-4868, press 3 after greeting).
+During the cougar season, kills must be sealed by WDFW within five days.
 Skulls and hides (with proof of sex attached) must not be frozen when presented to WDFW for sealing.